 Over the years, Municipal Clerks have become the hub of government, the direct link between the inhabitants of their community and their government.
 The Clerk is the historian of the community, for the entire recorded history of the town (city) and its people is in his or her care.
 The eminent political scientist, Professor William Bennett Munro, writing in one of the first textbooks on municipal administration (1934), stated: “No other office in municipal service has so many contracts.
 It serves the mayor, the city council, the city manager (when there is one), and all administrative departments without exception.
 All of them call upon it, almost daily, for some service or information.
 Its work is not spectacular, but it demands versatility, alertness, accuracy, and no end of patience.
 The public does not realize how many loose ends of city administration this office pulls together.”
 These words, written more than 80 years ago, are even more appropriate today

-Town Clerk, Mary Palmer, and Deputy Clerk, Tracey Cain, welcome you to stop by the Town Clerk’s Office at the Town Hall with any questions or for information.
+Town Clerk, Mary Palmer, along with our Deputy Clerk, welcome you to stop by the Town Clerk’s Office at the Town Hall with any questions or for information.
 We are committed to excellent customer service, and upholding the values of open government by providing easy access to the town’s public records.